Jabulani-N/holbertonschool-binary_trees/README.md

 ## Potential  Pitfalls:

-when inserting a node, besure to change the parent of the node that got shoved down.
+when inserting a node, be sure to **change the parent of the node** that got shoved down.

 * `double free or corruption (out)` is a potential error you'll get when running if you don't.